littlejo/killerkoda-labs/aya-first-programme/intro.md

-This tutorial explains how to create an eBPF programme with Aya
+This tutorial explains how to create an eBPF program with Aya